-Theresa Stern, Director of Alumni Association
+Theresa Stern, Vice President of Outreach, Admissions, and Alumni Services

 Theresa Stern holds a Bachelor of Arts degree in Liberal Studies from the University of California at Riverside and a Master’s degree in Special Education with an emphasis in Blind Rehabilitation from San Francisco State University.
 She has worked in the field of blind rehabilitation for over 20 years.
 Upon completing her education, Theresa worked at the Lighthouse for the Blind in San Francisco as a Rehabilitation Teacher and as the Director of Enchanted Hills Camp.
 To meet the growing need for comprehensive access technology sales and training, she helped to create AccessAbility Inc., an access tech company and served as the Low Vision Products Sales Manager.